pilankarharsh/VibeTribe-BroCode/API_CONTRACT.md

 4. User Endpoints
 5. Post Endpoints
 6. Feed Endpoints
-7. Media Upload
-8. Account & Settings
+7. Account & Settings

 ---

 ## 1. Introduction
 This document defines the RESTful API contract for VibeTribe application.
 Registration is invite-only: users must have a valid invite code to create an account.
-The contract covers user management, posts, comments, likes, follows, and media uploads.
+The contract covers user management, posts, comments, likes, and follows.

 ---